 “Then the cloud covered the tent of meeting, and the glory of the Lord filled the tabernacle… .”

-Immediately after this, in verse 38, we are told that the Lord will lead the people during the day with a pillar of fire.
+Immediately after this, in verse 38, we are told that the Lord will lead the people during the night with a pillar of fire.

 The presence of the Lord now had a resting place among the people in a tangible way, and sure enough, it was accompanied by wind and fire!
 But the theme doesn’t end there.
 Let's look at that same presence in Leviticus 9.
 Here, we see the ordination of Aaron and his sons as priests.
 The Lord accepted Aaron's offering, and Aaron blessed the people.
 As this happens, the glory of the Lord appeared before all of the people, and fire came from before the Lord and consumed the offering (Leviticus 9:23-24), similar to the scene in Exodus 19 and 40.